kahseng-dev/covid19-tracker/README.md

 # COVID-19 Tracker Website #
-A website that tracks and displays data regarding the novel coronavirus disease COVID-19 (SARS-CoV-2).

-This project aims to combine Google's visualization API with the COVID-19 data API by Smartable AI.
-It provides a summary, data table and visualization page to help users find and understand data about COVID-19.
+This website provides a summary, data table and a dashboard which uses charts to display the COVID-19 data provided by disease.sh.
+This website aims to help users find information regarding the novel coronavirus disease COVID-19 (SARS-CoV-2).

 ## Design Process ##
-People who want to understand COVID-19.
+General visitors who are interested in COVID-19.
 - Provide a summary of the current COVID-19 situation to instantly update users.
 This summary page will need to be simple to reduce the feeling of being overwhelmed with information for users.
 - Search data for an individual country.
 - Provide visuals to help communicate the data and help users understand trends.
 - Provide reliable COVID-19 news to help inform users.
 - Provide links to reliable COVID-19 sources such as the World Health Organization(WHO).

-News and Media
-- Provide pre-made visuals so that they can report on the trends of COVID-19.

 Researchers
 - Aid researchers with different visuals to help understand the trends of COVID-19.
 - Aid researchers with a timeline graph of COVID-19.
 - Possible help in spotting anomalies.

+News and Media
+- Provide pre-made visuals so that they can report on the trends of COVID-19.

-Click [here](https://kahseng-dev.github.io/IDAssignment2/) to view GitHub Page.
+Click [here](https://kahseng-dev.github.io/covid19-tracker/) to view GitHub Page.
-Click [here](https://github.com/kahseng-dev/IDAssignment2/blob/main/wireframe/wireframe.pdf) to view the project Wireframe.

 ## Features ##
 ### Existing Features ###